22 Types of Irises to Beautify Your Flower Garden

 Iris Sibirica or the Siberian Iris has a beautiful blend of color amongst its types.
 Blue moon is one of them, and it comes with a pale-yellow base, deep purple veins, and bright violet-blue petals.
 Its petals are clump-forming, and the tree can grow up to two feet wide and three feet tall.

 Blue Moon is a low-maintenance plant, and it can stay fresh through all the seasons.
 The plant grows well in full sun with partial shades.
+It won't surprise you that I think these look great when grown alongside most types of violets.

 Blue Spritz Irises